-Tourists traveling to Central Asia, in the land of "stan", will certainly have the opportunity to stay in Tashkent, the capital of Uzbekistan.
-Located in the east of the country, near the Kazakh border, the city extends over more than 335 km².
+Tourists who travel to Central Asia, to the land of "stan", will certainly have the opportunity to stay in Tashkent, the capital of Uzbekistan.
+Located in the east of the country, near the Kazakh border, the city covers more than 335 km².
 Modern, it has, however, beautiful monuments and historical sites that mark its history.
-One can, for example, talk about the Place de Tamerlane.
-This place was built for the glory of the communist regime.
-Before 1996, the statues of Lenin, Stalin, Karl Marx and a Russian general succeeded one another.
-Currently, there is the large equestrian statue of the great conqueror Tamerlane, the iron emir, behind which we can see the Palais des Congrès.
+We can, for example, talk about the Place de Tamerlan.
+This place was built for the glory of the Communist regime.
+Before 1996, statues of Lenin, Stalin, Karl Marx and a Russian general succeeded one another.
+Currently, we see the large equestrian statue of the great conqueror Tamerlan, the iron emir, behind which we can see the Palais des Congrès.
 The latter is a magnificent masterpiece by a German architect whose style was inspired by ancient mosques.
-The Timurid Museum is next door.
+In addition, the Timurid Museum is right next door.
 This building is recognizable with its gadrooned dome.
-Some objects dating from the time of Tamerlane are exposed there.
+Some objects dating from Tamerlane's time are on display there.

 Other essentials of Tashkent